pingcap/docs/resources/tidb-pdf-generation-tutorial.md

 This tutorial provides a method to generate TiDB documentation in PDF format.
 With this method, you can freely sort and delete certain contents in TiDB Documentation locally, and customize the PDF output to meet the needs of specific scenarios.

 ## Environment preparation

-The following preparations only need to be performed once when you generate a PDF file for the first time and can be skipped directly for future PDF generations.
+The following preparation steps only need to be performed once when you generate a PDF file for the first time and can be skipped directly for future PDF generations.

 ### Preparation 1: Install and configure the Docker environment